ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## Load balancing

-Clients and servers should each be able to instantiate new Data Transports.
-This facilitates multi-threaded servers being able to handle a higher bandwidth of IP proxied packets.

-The IP proxying mechanisms need to support load balancing of the traffic sent across the session, such as to another server.
-The document defining the new protocol should provide guidance for when additional connections and/or sessions should be opened, as opposed to reusing existing ones.
+The IP proxying mechanisms should allow for load balancing of the traffic sent across the session, such as to another server.
+This allows the IP proxying mechanicsms to scale-out to multiple servers.
+This capability may be implemented as an extension.
+The document defining the new capability/extension should provide guidance for when additional connections and/or sessions should be opened, as opposed to reusing existing ones.

 ## Extensibility